leonardofaria/leonardofaria.net/content/2020/11/24/the-undocumented-lighthouse-guide.md

 ## Quick Lighthouse intro

 Lighthouse is an [open-source](https://github.com/GoogleChrome/lighthouse), automated tool for auditing the quality of web pages.
-The tool generates scores for performance, accessibility, progressive web apps, SEO, best practices of a specific URL and it also offers recomendations on how to improve the bad items of the audits.
+The tool generates scores for performance, accessibility, progressive web apps, SEO, best practices of a specific URL and it also offers recommendations on how to improve the bad items of the audits.

 ![Lighthouse report for leonardofaria.net](/wp-content/uploads/2020/11/lighthouse-report-leonardofaria-net.jpg)

 The recommendations offered by Lighthouse are very important to clarify what can be done to improve the quality of the page or web app.
-Based on their recommendations, developers can inform Product Managers and other stakeholders and from there prioritize the most important / impactful tasks.
+Based on their recommendations, developers can inform Product Managers and other stakeholders and from there prioritize the most important/impactful tasks.

 There are different ways to run the Lighthouse audits: